1

 A registered nurse with 20+ years of experience, has focused on infant and child health.
 She coordinated Oklahoma’s NBS Program, supervised 14 nurses, and worked on immunization and protocol development.
 She is now a Program Manager and co-chairs a national Long-Term Follow-Up Workgroup.

-Meagan McCall, DO
+Dr. Meagan McCall, DO

 Originally from Florida, I trained in Tulsa at OSU Pediatrics, then completed a Pediatric Hematology/Oncology fellowship at the University of Florida.
 Now back in Tulsa at St. Francis Children’s (St. Jude Affiliate).
 I enjoy running, hiking, volleyball, and time outdoors with my dog, Mabel.

-Marianna Wetherill, PhD, MPH, RDN/LD, DipACLM
+Dr. Marianna Wetherill, PhD, MPH, RDN/LD, DipACLM

 Marianna Wetherill, PhD, MPH, RDN/LD, DipACLM, is an OU Tulsa associate professor and director of OK-FIMI.
 She leads culinary medicine and Food First Pharmacy programs and conducts NIH-funded research on “food is medicine” to address food insecurity and nutrition inequities.

-Lacy Eidson BSN,RN-BIO
+Lacy Eidson BSN,RN

 Lacy Eidson, RN, has 12 years with Cherokee Nation Health.
 She earned her ASN (Connors State) and BSN (SWOSU).
 Now Nursing Programs Manager, she oversees specialty case management.
 Known for compassionate leadership, she enjoys family time, swimming, shopping, and OU football.